sbiswal92/Subset-C-Compiler/README.txt

 Features:
 --------
-0. Intermediate code generation for subset of C-language
+0. Intermediate code generation for control flows.
-1. Handles one input file on command line
-2. Lists the counts of variables, functions, parameters and constants at the top of the output file
-3. Translates arithmetic operators, bitwise operators, casting, increment, decrement, unary minus, flipping and assignment operators array and non-array type arguments.
-4. Translates function calls with integer, character, float type identifiers and literals
-5. Translates function calls with array-type identifiers.
-String literal cannot be passed directly to function calls only via array-initialization.
+1. Translates if-then, if-then-else, for, while, do-while.
+2. Translates all relational operations.
+3. Translates break and continue only for single-statement loop body.
+Without break and continue, multiline control flow body is translatable.
+4. Does short circuit for AND and OR in if-then and if-then-else

 Building the parser:
 ------------------